 GEOG 1000.
 Physical Geography.
 3 Hours.

 Fulfills Physical Science General Education Requirement and is an approved Global and Cultural Perspectives course.
-Focuses on the physical elements of the natural environment, including atmosphere, lithosphere, biosphere, hydrosphere and their integrated patterns of world distribution.
-Successful completion enables students to be familiar with climates, landforms, soils, water, plants, animals and how they all interact to make up the surface of the earth.
+Focuses on the physical dynamics of the natural environment, including atmosphere, lithosphere, biosphere, hydrosphere and their integrated patterns of global distribution.
+Successful completion enables students to be familiar with climates, landforms, soils, water, plants, animals and how they all interact to make up the surface of the earth, provide resources for society, and create natural hazards.
 One field trip required.
+GEOG 1005 OR GEO 2000R lab course recommended.
 Course fee required.
-GEOG 1005 lab course recommended but not required.
 FA, SP, SU.

 GEOG 1005.
 Physical Geography Lab.
 1 Hour.